Royal Bank of Canada Sells 20,979 Shares of Royal Gold, Inc. (NASDAQ:RGLD)

-Royal Bank of Canada lessened its position in shares of Royal Gold, Inc. (NASDAQ:RGLD) (TSE:RGL) by 19.5% in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 86,731 shares of the basic materials company’s stock after selling 20,979 shares during the period.
-Royal Bank of Canada’s holdings in Royal Gold were worth $9,335,000 as of its most recent filing with the Securities and Exchange Commission.
+Royal Bank of Canada decreased its stake in Royal Gold, Inc. (NASDAQ:RGLD) (TSE:RGL) by 19.5% in the 1st quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 86,731 shares of the basic materials company’s stock after selling 20,979 shares during the period.
+Royal Bank of Canada’s holdings in Royal Gold were worth $9,335,000 at the end of the most recent quarter.

-Several other institutional investors have also recently modified their holdings of the company.
-BlackRock Inc. lifted its holdings in shares of Royal Gold by 2.1% during the 1st quarter.
-BlackRock Inc. now owns 6,702,619 shares of the basic materials company’s stock worth $721,337,000 after acquiring an additional 137,658 shares during the period.
+A number of other large investors also recently modified their holdings of the stock.
+BlackRock Inc. lifted its stake in Royal Gold by 2.1% in the 1st quarter.
+BlackRock Inc. now owns 6,702,619 shares of the basic materials company’s stock valued at $721,337,000 after purchasing an additional 137,658 shares during the last quarter.
 First Eagle Investment Management LLC lifted its stake in Royal Gold by 30.9% in the 1st quarter.
 First Eagle Investment Management LLC now owns 3,476,354 shares of the basic materials company’s stock valued at $374,125,000 after purchasing an additional 821,293 shares during the last quarter.
 Acadian Asset Management LLC lifted its stake in Royal Gold by 8.0% in the 1st quarter.
 Acadian Asset Management LLC now owns 1,383,629 shares of the basic materials company’s stock valued at $148,907,000 after purchasing an additional 102,160 shares during the last quarter.
 Morgan Stanley lifted its stake in Royal Gold by 12.3% in the 4th quarter.
 Morgan Stanley now owns 1,230,076 shares of the basic materials company’s stock valued at $130,831,000 after purchasing an additional 135,004 shares during the last quarter.
 Finally, Renaissance Technologies LLC lifted its stake in Royal Gold by 7.6% in the 1st quarter.
 Renaissance Technologies LLC now owns 685,442 shares of the basic materials company’s stock valued at $73,767,000 after purchasing an additional 48,218 shares during the last quarter.
-78.68% of the stock is owned by institutional investors.
+78.68% of the stock is owned by institutional investors and hedge funds.

 RGLD opened at $117.90 on Wednesday.
 Royal Gold, Inc. has a twelve month low of $99.32 and a twelve month high of $147.64.
 The company has a debt-to-equity ratio of 0.06, a quick ratio of 6.89 and a current ratio of 7.12.
 The business’s fifty day moving average price is $118.40.
 The firm has a market capitalization of $7.73 billion, a PE ratio of 28.69, a PEG ratio of 2.86 and a beta of 0.67.